changcaiyang/Panicle-AI/README.md

 3. Install packages:

-   • AirMeasurer uses a number of 3rd-party libraries that you may need to add to your conda environment.
+   • Panicle-AI uses a number of 3rd-party libraries that you may need to add to your conda environment.
    These include, but are not limited to:

        Laspy=1.7.0